xiaoli-dong/nf-fluAB/README.md

 ### 2. Reference Genome Search (Mash)

-Quality-controlled reads are "screened" against the influenza database using **Mash** to identify the most closely related reference genome from the database.
+Quality-controlled reads are "screened" against the influenza database using **Mash** to identify the most closely related reference genomes from the database.

 ### 3. NGS Reads Mapping and Mapping File Preprocessing